 Breastfed baby poop—week six onwards

-Some well fed breastfed babies may only stool once every three to ten days or so and their poop may be light brown due to a longer time in the gut.
+Some breastfed babies may only stool once every three to ten days or so and their poop may be light brown due to a longer time in the gut.
 4 Because the poop is soft and there’s plenty of it when it comes, so doesn’t fit the description of hard dry poop that may be described as constipation.
-However, although you may be told that this interval between poops is normal in breastfed babies, it may not be ideal.
+However, although parents may be told that this interval between poops is normal in breastfed babies, it may not be ideal.
 A baby may be feeling uncomfortable after this period of time.
-A potential cause of infrequent stooling, despite a good breast milk intake and weight gain, is a sensitivity to cows’ milk products coming from the mother’s diet, especially if accompanied with rashes and other symptoms of allergy 3.
+One author proposes that a potential cause of infrequent stooling, despite a good breast milk intake and weight gain, is a sensitivity to cows’ milk products coming from the mother’s diet—especially if accompanied with rashes and other symptoms of allergy5.